Def Open [=] typeCreatorPascalString

-Use this statement to specify the file type and/or creator signature to be assigned to files which are subsequently opened for output by the
+This statement specifies a file type and/or creator signature which is subsequently assigned to files opened for output by FB's

 Def Open statement is executed.